bnomei/kirby-mailjet/example.md

 ### Setup Custom Routes

-Since Kirby does not yet but [hopefully soon](https://github.com/getkirby/panel/issues/1035) support relative urls in Select Panel Fields you have to hardcode your routes.
+Since Kirby does not support relative urls in Select Panel Fields [below v2.4.2](https://github.com/getkirby/panel/issues/1035) you might have to hardcode your routes.
 But do not worry, that is easy to do.

 Visit the *Mailjet Plugin Example Page* in the frontend by clicking on *Open Preview* in the Panel.
 Find the output called `hash`.
 If it is not there make sure you are logged into the panel.